andy-maier/python-garbagetracker/docs/intro.rst

 Occasionally functionality needs to be retired, because it is flawed and a better but incompatible replacement has emerged.
-In the garbagetracker project, such changes are done by deprecating existing functionality, without removing it immediately.
+In the Yagot project, such changes are done by deprecating existing functionality, without removing it immediately.

 The deprecated functionality is still supported at least throughout new minor